FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-deploy.rst

 Use of the SQL Server user store requires Microsoft SQL Server version 2016 or newer.

-Using your favourite database administration tool:
+Using your favorite database administration tool:

 - create a new database, e.g. 'firely_auth_store'
 - in this database, execute the script ``scripts/InitializeSchema.sql``, available in the binaries